Best ways to invest money in South Africa (for beginners)

 1. It’s important to diversify.
 (Don’t put all your eggs in one basket.)

 2. Not losing money is just as important, if not more important, than your gains.
-A steady 11% growth rate over a long period of time tends to beat big ups and downs.
+A steady 11% growth rate over a long period tends to beat big ups and downs.

 Start as soon as possible, track your progress, and find out what works for you.